robertguss/web-app-starter-kit/README.md

   <img src="./public/refactoring-ai.webp" alt="Refactoring AI Newsletter" width="600px" />
 </a>

-### Get Weekly AI Development Insights Delivered to Your Inbox
+### I teach developers how to ship their ideas in days with AI

 **Master modern full-stack development with AI-powered tools and techniques**

 ✨ **What You'll Learn:**

-- 🚀 Build full-stack AI applications with Next.js, Convex, and modern tools
+- 🚀 I’ve taught over 50,000 developers to date.
+- 🎯 Top 1% TypeScript engineers globally on GitHub.
-- 🤖 Use AI coding assistants like Claude Code effectively
+- 🤖 Learn how to use AI coding agents like Claude Code effectively
-- ⚡ Real-time database patterns and serverless architecture
-- 🎯 Ship products faster with proven starter kit patterns
-- 💡 Exclusive tutorials and deep-dives into this starter kit

 [**→ Subscribe Now (It's Free!)**](https://refactoringai.substack.com/)